nyxnor/onionjuggler/docs/ONIONSERVICE-CLI.md

 ```

 **web on** [SERV] [FOLDER]
 : Enable a website using a specific onion service by creating a configuration file inside the web server folder.
-The folder name is to be considered the wanted folder inside WEBSITE_FOLDER variable defined on .onionrc.
+The folder name is to be considered the wanted folder inside WEBSITE_DIR variable defined on .onionrc.
 File(s) modified: /etc/WEBSERVER/sites-enabled/.
 ```
 onionservice-cli web on nextcloud nextcloud-local-site
 ```